‘Cash Me Outside’ Danielle Bregoli’s Instagram Hacked, Promises Leaks Wednesday

 “Cash Me Outside” girl Danielle Bregoli is the newest victim of online hacking as her official Instagram account, as well as other social media pages, were taken over by Face Security Group.

 On Tuesday afternoon, followers of the viral teenage girl Danielle Bregoli were taken by surprise when her Instagram page looks eerily weird.
-The “Cash Me Outside” girl from Florida, who already gained over 7 million followers on the photo-sharing site, is now being attacked by a group of hackers who goes by the name Face Security Group.
+The “Cash Me Outside” girl from Florida, who already gained over seven million followers on the photo-sharing site, is now being attacked by a group of hackers who goes by the name Face Security Group.

 A post shared by ᵰ⌀ ᶃ⌀ᶑ i ᶏᵯᶂ Ă ᶘ ᶊ ᶓ (@bhadbhabie) on